-Do your shoulders instantly tense up with the thought of the hustle and bustle of the holiday season?
+Do your shoulders instantly tense up at the thought of the hustle and bustle of the holiday season?
 Does your heart skip a beat when you think about spending the entire day with your extended family during the most wonderful time of the year?
-Does the thought of a revolving balance on your credit card from overspending keep you up at night?
+Does the thought of holiday overspending keep you up at night?

 If you answered yes to any of these questions, you’re not alone.
-Money and family responsibilities are some of the top sources of stress in America.
+Money and family responsibilities are some of the top sources of stress in the United States.

 Before the stress of the holidays sneaks up on you, read on to learn how to enjoy your most stress-free holiday season yet.

-Stress can wreak havoc on the body in many different ways.
-Symptoms of stress can include the following:
+Holiday stress looks much the same as regular day-to-day stress.
+It can affect the body in many different ways.
+Symptoms can include the following:

 - body aches